tonylukasavage/grunt-alloy/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Todo

+* Remove dependency on alloy in package.json.
+Allow developer to instead use whatever version they already have installed.